Introduction to The Color Purple

 These lines occur in the song of Stevie Wonder.
 They show how Alice Walker uses it as the epigraph of her novel.

-- Foreshadowing: The novel shows many instances of foreshadows such as;
+- Foreshadowing: The novel shows many instances of foreshadows.
+A few are given below,

 i.
 I am fourteen years old.
 I am I have always been a good girl.
 Maybe you can give me a sign letting me know what is happening to me. (p.
 08)